 The Company's buildings are stated at fair value less accumulated depreciation and impairment loss.
 Independent valuation of assets is carried out on a regular basis.
-The last valuation of assets was performed as at 1 June 2006 by an independent property valuation company Korporacija Matininkai UAB.
-Other property, plant and equipment of the Company is stated at acquisition cost less accumulated depreciation and impairment
+The last valuation of assets was performed as at 31 December 2009 by an independent property valuation company Centro Kubas UAB.
+As of 31 December 2010, a confirmation was received from the independent valuers certifying that the value of assets had not changed significantly since the last valuation.
+Other property, plant and equipment of the Company is stated at acquisition cost less accumulated depreciation and impairment.

 Increases in the carrying amount arising on revaluation of buildings are credited to revaluation reserve in shareholders' equity.
-Decreases that offset previous increases of the same asset are charged against other reserves directly in equity; all other decreases are charged to the income statement.
-Each year the difference between depreciation based on the revalued carrying amount of the asset charged to the income statement and depreciation based on the asset's original cost is transferred from 'revaluation reserve' to 'retained earnings'.
+Decreases that offset previous increases of the same asset are charged against reserves directly in equity; all other decreases are charged to the profit or loss.
+Each year the difference between depreciation based on the revalued carrying amount of the asset charged to the statement of comprehensive income and depreciation based on the asset's original cost is transferred from 'revaluation reserve' to 'retained earnings'.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-All other repairs and maintenance costs are charged to the income statement during the financial period in which they are incurred.
+All other repairs and maintenance costs are charged to the statement of comprehensive income during the financial period in which they are incurred.